gavman95/youtube-boardgame-analysis/README.md

   * What inquiries are being posed in the comment sections of the videos?
   * How have the videos exploring the game Decrypto been received by viewers based on the comments?

+**Aim** After exploring these topics, my end goal would be to help identify the best 2 channels I preferably would follow.

 ## EDA & Insights <a name="eda-and-insights"></a>

 ### Video Metrics <a name="video-metrics"></a>